How Long To Keep Tax Records

 Editor’s Note: If your tax return is still buried under a pile of papers next to your computer, it’s probably time to do a little organizing.
-To help get you set we asked Anna Sandall of the Tax Institute the best practices involved in keeping tax records including how long you should hold onto those past returns.
+To help, we will share how long to keep tax returns.

 You should keep every tax return and supporting forms.
-This includes W-2s, 1099s, expense tracking, mileage logs if you itemize and other documents.
+This includes W-2s, 1099s, expense tracking, mileage logs, records supporting itemized deductions and other documents.

 Keeping tax returns for the three-year time period is tied to the IRS statute of limitations.
 Under the statute, if you do not file a claim for a refund that you are entitled to, you generally have the later of three years from the date you filed the original return or two years from the date you paid the tax, to file the claim.
-Likewise, the IRS generally has only three years from the filing date or due date of the return (whichever is later) to assess an additional tax if you did not accurately report your income.
+Likewise, the IRS generally has only three years from the filing date or due date of the return (whichever is later) to assess an additional tax.

 In some cases, you may need to hang onto your records longer than three years.
 For instance, you should plan on keeping tax forms for retirement accounts such as IRAs until seven years after the account is completely wiped out.
 If you file a claim for a loss of worthless securities or bad debt deduction, you must keep records for seven years.
 Additionally, if you amortize, depreciate, or buy or sell property, you should keep property records until the statute of limitations expires for the year in which you dispose of the property.
 Remember, property isn’t just land or buildings; it includes stock, office equipment and other assets.

 It’s also important to note that in some cases the statute of limitations is longer than three years.
 For instance, if you omit more than 25% of your gross income from your return, the IRS has six years instead of three to assess an additional tax.
-Also, if you file a fraudulent return or don’t file one at all (we don’t recommend either!), the statute of limitations never expires.
-So this means celebrities like Wesley Snipes and Lauryn Hill (both convicted of tax evasion) should plan on keeping their tax records forever!
+Also, if you file a fraudulent return or don’t file one at all (we don’t recommend either), the statute of limitations never expires.

 Before getting too excited and throwing your old returns away, check to make sure you do not need to keep it for other purposes.
 For instance, certain creditors and even some insurance companies may require you to keep records longer than the IRS does.
 If you do decide to get rid of tax documents, make sure to shred them.
 Tax returns contain sensitive information that identity thieves love.

-Finally, if you plan on keeping your records for a long time but also don’t want your home to look like an episode of “Hoarders”, consider scanning your documents and keeping a backup of the files on a cloud service like Dropbox.
+Finally, if you plan on keeping your records for a long time but also don’t want your home to be cluttered with paper, consider scanning your documents and keeping a backup of the files on an encrypted hard drive or in the cloud.
 The IRS accepts digital copies of documents as long as they are legible.
 This method takes up far less space and is easier to organize than a stack of papers.